-V. Comparative Statics and Implications
+5. Comparative statics and implications

-In this section, we consider how exogenous conditions affect the (non-)main bank exit strategy.
-We change the firm's exogenous parameters such as (1) the liquidation value of the firm, (2) the interest rate of the loan, and (3) the volatility of the firm's sales.
+In this section, we consider how exogenous conditions affect the (non-) main bank exit strategy.
+We change the firm's exogenous parameters such as 1) the liquidation value of the firm, 2) the interest rate of the loan, 3) the volatility of the firm's sales.

-The benchmark parameters are given in Table 1.
+The benchmark parameters are given as follows.